Your free business.com+ membership unlocks exclusive tech deals and advisor support

 We chose Salesforce as the best CRM for real estate managing brokers because of its advanced analytics, automation and team management features.
 We were impressed by how deeply Salesforce can be tailored to fit complex real estate operations.
 Managing brokers can design custom deal flows, dashboards and property objects that match their unique sales cycles, team structures and property types.
 We like that brokers can keep a close eye on the performance of their real estate business with Salesforce’s advanced analytics and highly customizable reports, providing visibility into agent activity, pipeline health, lead sources and forecasted revenue.

 We were particularly impressed by Salesforce’s AI-powered features, such as advanced lead scoring, next-step recommendations and conversation analysis.
-Unlike most other CRM solutions we’ve reviewed, Einstein, Salesforce’s AI, goes beyond recording calls; it analyzes auto-generated transcripts and updates contact records with the identified customer concerns and pain points, helping managing brokers ensure relevant follow-ups.
-We also liked that real estate brokers can create a property listings catalog and use Einstein to analyze contacts’ activity and present buyers and sellers with the right property at the right time.
+Salesforce now groups most of its AI under the Agentforce brand, though the Einstein name survives on individual features such as Einstein Conversation Insights and Einstein Activity Capture.
+Whatever the label, it goes further than most CRM solutions we’ve reviewed: rather than simply recording calls, it analyzes auto-generated transcripts and updates contact records with the customer concerns and pain points it identifies, helping managing brokers ensure relevant follow-ups.
+We also liked that real estate brokers can build a property listings catalog and let Salesforce’s AI analyze contact activity to present buyers and sellers with the right property at the right time.

 PlanPriceFeatures